Alex-twn/STM32MP15x_workshop/readme.md

 ------

-## 7. Install OpenSTLinux Distribution Package on your host computer
+# Create and program a full package including Microsoft® Azure IoT Edge

-#### *This step is required to create a starter package including Microsoft® Azure IoTedge*
+## 1. Using OpenSTLinux Distribution Package

 The STM32MP1 OpenSTLinux distribution is delivered through a manifest repository location and a manifest revision (*openstlinux-5.4-dunfell-mp1-20-11-12*)